aws-samples/aws-cloud-compliance-assurance/aws-org-conformancepack/README.md

 ## Option 1 - Deploy an AWS Config Conformance Pack in an AWS Organization - Sample

 1. Launch the sample 'OrgEnableConformancePack.yml' template from the management account of your AWS Organization.
-Modify this snippet for deploying other Conformance Packs.
+The template takes the 'TemplateS3Uri' as a parameter which is the S3 template URI that hosts the conformance pack template.
+You can upload the sample 'org-confpack-pci'  conformance pack template to S3 and test an organizational deployment of that conformance pack.
+Upload other conformance pack templates to S3 and use this template as a sample to deploy organization conformance packs.

 ## Option 2: Deploy an AWS Config Conformance Pack in multiple accounts or regions ( not using AWS Organizations) - Sample